Christianization of the Sámi people: Denmark–Norway

-Sweden-Finland
+Sweden and Finland

-The Sámi people still continued to practice Sámi shamanism in secrecy until the second half of the 18th-century, when missionaries of first the Pietism and then eventually the Laestadianism sect had true success in their mission and the Sámi people converted to Christianity.
+The Sámi people still continued to practice Sámi shamanism in secrecy until the second half of the 18th century, when missionaries of first the Pietism and then eventually the Laestadianism sect had true success in their mission and the Sámi people converted to Christianity.

 The mission of Thomas von Westen in Norway proved so efficient that the Swedish Pietists under Daniel Djurberg made use of it during their mission among the Sami in Sweden.
 In contrast to the coercive 17th-century mission, which forced the Sami to outward Christianity, the 18th-century Pietist mission appears to have been truly successful, although the conversion progressed slowly.

 Around the 1770s, the Sami people were reportedly Christian, talked about the Sami religion as the religion of their ancestors rather than their own, and were reported to have good knowledge about Christianity by the Sami priests.
-The Christian mission among the Sami did however continue until as late as the mid 19th-century, when Laestadianism became very successful among the Sami people.
+The Christian mission among the Sami did however continue until as late as the mid-19th century, when Laestadianism became very successful among the Sami people.

+Eastern Orthodoxy among the Sami

+The Sami tribes living in the Kola Peninsula fell under the Eastern Orthodox sphere instead of the Catholic-Protestant realm as a consequence of Novgorodian and later Russian expansion into and conquest of the region's easternmost parts.